Spring Fever: n. A feeling of restlessness, excitement, or laziness brought on by the coming of spring.

 In the animal kingdom many species are thrown into a love-makin' frenzy with the coming of spring.
 As humans - with those neat opposable thumbs, electric lights, and Late Late Shows - we like to think we are in control of such basic urges.
 However, there are some things that Mother Nature hardwired in, and spring fever may be one of them!

 So, amid the shower and green shoots of spring when you feel your sensuality begin to flower like a lush spring bloom, be sure to keep your head.
 Think ahead, and continue to practice safer sex methods.
-Spring may cause a young man's fancy to turn to thoughts of love, but even love can have consequences!
-For more information on women's health and contraceptive options here are a few links that you may find useful.
-Scarlet Girl has no financial interest in any of these companies, nor are we affiliated with any of them - we just thought you might like to know!
+Spring may cause a young man's (or woman's) fancy to turn to thoughts of love, but even love can have consequences.
+Keep those condoms close, and enjoy the passion of the season!